-The County has retained Baker Tilly Municipal Advisors, LLC as municipal advisor in connection with certain aspects of the issuance of County Bonds (the "Municipal Advisor" or "BTMA").
-BTMA is a registered municipal advisor and a wholly-owned subsidiary of Baker Tilly US, LLP ("BTUS"), an accounting firm and has been retained by the County to provide certain financial advisory services including, among other things, preparation of the deemed "nearly final" Preliminary Official Statement and the Final Official Statement (the "Official Statements").
-The information contained in the Official Statements has been compiled from records and other materials provided by County officials and other sources deemed to be reliable.
-The Municipal Advisor has not and will not independently verify the completeness and accuracy of the information contained in the Official Statements.
-The Municipal Advisor's duties, responsibilities and fees arise solely as Municipal Advisor to the County and they have no secondary obligations or other responsibility.
+The PBC and the County has retained Baker Tilly Municipal Advisors, LLC as municipal advisor in connection with certain aspects of the issuance of PBC Series 2020C Bonds (the "Municipal Advisor" or "BTMA").
+BTMA is a registered municipal advisor and a wholly-owned subsidiary of Baker Tilly US, LLP ("BTUS"), an accounting firm and has been retained by the PBC and the County to provide certain financial advisory services including, among other things, preparation of the deemed "nearly final" Preliminary Official Statement and the Final Official Statement (the "Official Statements").
+The information contained in the Official Statements has been compiled from records and other materials provided by PBC and County officials and other sources deemed to be reliable.
+The Municipal Advisor has not and will not independently verify the completeness and accuracy of the information contained in the Official Advisor's duties, responsibilities and fees arise solely as Municipal Advisor to the PBC and the County and they have no secondary obligations or other responsibility.